barryosull/barryosull.com/contents/pages/home.md

     ● Is your dev team struggling to hit their targets?<br>
     ● Are you constantly fire-fighting?<br>
     ● Is your code hard to modify?<br>
-    ● Are you going slower, even though the team is bigger?<br>
+    ● Are you going slower, even though your team is larger?<br>
     <br>
     <a class="btn" style="font-size:20px" href="mailto:contact@barryosull.com">I can help</a>